DFE-Digital/get-help-with-tech/app/views/devices_guidance/about_the_offer.md

-More laptops and tablets have been made available for disadvantaged children in certain year groups who are affected by disruption to face to face education at their school, or have been advised to [shield because they are clinically extremely vulnerable](https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19).

-[This guidance](https://www.gov.uk/guidance/get-laptops-for-children-who-cannot-attend-school-due-to-coronavirus-covid-19) provides information for schools and trusts about who is eligible and how to apply.
-More information will be added soon.

-The Department for Education (DfE) has already provided [laptops, tablets and 4G wireless routers](https://www.gov.uk/guidance/get-help-with-technology-for-remote-education-during-coronavirus-covid-19) to local authorities and academy trusts between May and July 2020.
+The Department for Education (DfE) has provided [laptops, tablets and 4G wireless routers](https://www.gov.uk/guidance/get-help-with-technology-for-remote-education-during-coronavirus-covid-19) to local authorities and academy trusts between May and July 2020.

 These are being distributed to disadvantaged families, children and young adults who did not have access to them through another source, such as their school.